eugene-novikov-au/tool-manager-fork/README.md

 ```bash
 tm-edit
 ```
-to get to the top plugin install dir
+to get to the top plugin install dir.

+If you have configured 'code' as your editor, it will auto generate a workspace file, which includes links to the plugin config/state/cache

 If you add any new plugin scripts, you will need to call